korinnalindemann/korinnalindemann.github.io/_pages/about.md

 Feel free to contact me if you are interested in one of these projects or to talk about common interests at [korinna.lindemann[at]unige.ch](mailto:korinna.lindemann@unige.ch) or [korinna.lindemann[at]uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de).

-<b> I am looking for a PhD Student to work with me in Mannheim in my DFG project on migration-related misperceptions and factual information ([Job Ad](https://www.uni-mannheim.de/media/Universitaet/Dokumente/Ausschreibungen_Stellenanzeigen/MZES_AB-A_Lindemann.pdf)).
-Apply until 21st of July! </b>

 <b>News</b>
-- June 2026: A couple of weeks ago, I received funding from the DFG for my three-year project on migration-related misperceptions and how factual information affects political behaviour!
+- June 2026: A couple of weeks ago, I received the great news that I have received funding from the DFG for my three-year project on migration-related misperceptions and how factual information affects political behaviour!
 - June 2026: Conference participation at EPSS in Belfast
 - March 2026: I'm currently on a 1-month research stay (until mid April) at Concordia University in Montréal
 <!-- *Political Socialization and Immigrants’ Support for Progressive Politics: The Case of Green Parties* (w/ António Valentim) got conditionally accepted at *Political Science Research and Methods*! -->